pconrad/cs56-tutorials-hfj/chapter04/pg71-79/README.md

 Song:
 	A class that has title and artist of a song with getters and setters

-along with tests of each class
+along with Driver of each class